 The August 2017 eclipse will be the first with a path of totality crossing the USA’s Pacific coast and Atlantic coast since 1918.
 Also, its path of totality makes landfall exclusively within the United States, making it the first such eclipse since the country’s independence in 1776.

 Why Should I see the Solar Eclipse at Bear World?

-Yellowstone Bear World has opened up private fields that are divided into dry camping spots for days spanning before and after the event.
+Yellowstone Bear World has opened up private fields that are divided into dry RV/tent camping spots for days spanning before and after the event.
+With consistently good weather and wide open fields our location allows for perfect viewing with no obstructions.
 This enables families to enjoy a full, fun filled camping trip that highlights the eclipse itself.
-With event memorabilia and accommodations made available, Yellowstone Bear World’s 2017 Solar Eclipse event is one of the prime viewing avenues with the lowest priced spots for reservation anywhere.
+With event memorabilia (t-shirts and eclipse viewing glasses) and accommodations (water, food, and restrooms) made available, Yellowstone Bear World’s 2017 Solar Eclipse event is the prime viewing avenue with the lowest priced spots for reservation anywhere.

 Is the Solar Eclipse Going to be a Big Deal?

 Eastern Idaho is being touted as a prime viewing location across the nation; even being mentioned by NASA itself.
 Thousands of people travel from all over the world to view a total solar eclipse, and experts are estimating that there will be an extra 10-20,000 people per community in our state.